libreswitch/ops/docs/interface_cli.md

 #### Syntax
 `no duplex`
 #### Description
-This command sets the duplexity of an interface to it's default.
+This command sets the duplexity of an interface to default.
 The default mode is 'full'.
 #### Authority
 All users.
 #### Parameters